appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 By default, Docker tries to connect to the server with `HTTPS` and from `443` port.

-If your registry is not running with `HTTPS`, then you should define your registry as `insecure registry` to the Docker daemon.
+If your registry is running over `HTTP`, then you should define your registry as `insecure registry` to the Docker daemon.

 Edit the `daemon.json` file, whose default location is `/etc/docker/daemon.json`.